SamsonYuBaiJian/boss/README.md

 3. Based on the modality types you are using, only uncomment the appropriate inp_dim.
 4. Set the frame paths for both train and validation sets to `path/to/dataset_folder/Train/frame` and `path/to/dataset_folder/Val/frame` respectively.
 5. Set the label path to `path/to/dataset_folder/label.obj`.
-6. Set the paths for your desired input modalities for both the train and validations sets (else leave them as None), similar to Step 4.
+6. Set the paths for your desired input modalities for both the train and validations sets (else leave them as None), with paths similar to Step 4.
+7. Run with `python train.py`.

 ## Testing
 1. For a specific experiment type, uncomment the appropriate test_frame_ids, else leave it as None.